tawaab1/mobile-development-language-translator/README.md

 <img src="https://github.com/tawaab1/mobile-development-language-translator/blob/readmefile-roy/images/splashscreen.png" width="300" height="500" />

 ## MainActivity
-The main menu of the application, from here you will see 4 buttons, a bottom navigation,and a navigation toolbar at the top.
-The 4 buttons take you to 4 different quizzes with each language having different sets of questions.
+The main menu of the application, from here you will see 4 image buttons, a bottom navigation,and a navigation toolbar at the top.
+The 4 image buttons take you to 4 different quizzes with each language having different sets of questions.
 The bottom navigation takes you to 4 different screens such as Home, Translate, Contact Us, and About us.

 <img src="https://github.com/tawaab1/mobile-development-language-translator/blob/readmefile-roy/images/mainActivity.png" width="300" height="500"/>

 Exit dialog from Menu
+If the user presses back on their device a dialog appears and gives you the option to exit the app or not

 <img src="https://github.com/tawaab1/mobile-development-language-translator/blob/readmefile-roy/images/playscreenexit.png" height="500" width="300" />